tinarskii/elisie/CONTRIBUTING.md

 1. Clone this repository

-2. In the root of this project, run `bun install` to install all of the necessary dependencies
+2. In the root of this project, run `bun install` to install all the necessary dependencies

-3. To run the development verision, run `bun run dev`
+3. To run the development version, run `bun run dev`

 ### Unit Testing

-In Elysia.js, all of the test files are located inside the [`test/`](test/) directory.
+In Elysia.js, all the test files are located inside the [`test/`](test/) directory.
 Unit testing are powered by [bun's wiptest](https://github.com/oven-sh/bun/tree/main/packages/bun-test).

 -   `bun test` to run all the test inside the [`test/`](test/) directory